 In September 2006, ARM Platinum was granted a new order prospecting right (PR492 of 2006) over the Kalplats Project covering portions of the farms Groot Gewaagd 270, Gemsbok Pan 309, Koodoos Rand 321 and Papiesvlakte 323 (approximately 3,810 hectares).
+The prospecting right was renewed until 26 July 2012 when it lapsed.
+ARM Platinum has applied for a Retention Permit of the Kalplats Project area.

-In April 2007, a new order prospecting right (DME1056) (approximately 62 985 hectares) was granted to ARM Platinum over the Extended Project area which covers an additional 20 kilometre of strike to the north and 18 kilometres to the south of the Kalplats Project area.
+In April 2007, a new order prospecting right (DME1056) (approximately 62,985 hectares) was granted to ARM Platinum over the Extended Project area which covers an additional 20 kilometre of strike to the north and 18 kilometres to the south of the Kalplats Project area.